Fort Walton Beach Assault and Battery Defense Attorneys

 Also, some assault and battery offenses are impossible to expunge or seal from your criminal record, meaning that this can stick with you for the rest of your life, even if the charges against you are completely false.

 My name is Tim Flaherty.
 I have been defending clients accused of Assault or Battery in Fort Walton Beach since 2001.
 Brandy Merrifield is my partner.
 Criminal Defense is our only area of practice.
-Call Flaherty Defense Firm at (850) 243-6097 and let us help you.
+Call the FWB assault and battery defense lawyers with Flaherty Defense Firm at (850) 243-6097 and let us help you.

 What is the definition of Assault under Florida law?